Lake Como Wedding Timeline: How Many Hours of Photography Do You Really Need?

 Whether you are getting married at Villa del Balbianello, planning portraits in Bellagio, dreaming of boat photos on the lake or hosting an intimate dinner at a private villa, the right timeline can make the whole experience feel more relaxed.

-And if you are ready to talk about your own wedding day, you can contact WeddingStudio here.
+If you are ready to talk about your own wedding day, you can contact WeddingStudio here.
 We would love to hear what you are planning and help you understand how much coverage makes sense for your Lake Como wedding.

 Previous